 Cornwall or Cannes: should you stay or should you go?
-The benefits of staying at home and going abroad
+The benefits of staying in the UK or going abroad for your holiday

 We debate the pros and cons of pushing the boat out or sticking closer to home for your summer holidays…

-The UK probably isn’t the first place your mind’s eye is drawn to when dreaming about your next holiday – more likely the white shores of Barbados, or the colourful coast on the south of France.
+The UK may not be the first place you think of when dreaming about your next holiday – more likely the white shores of Barbados, or the colourful coast on the south of France.
 But with its areas of outstanding natural beauty and award-winning beaches, it’s easy to see why more and more Brits are spending their summers on British soil.
 The question is, is a staycation for you?

 With the decline of sterling and the rise of holiday prices in recent years, you might find your money doesn’t go quite as far as it used to.
 A staycation removes many of the costs of travel abroad – expensive plane tickets, pricey package deals, taxis to and from the hotel – leaving you with more money to spend during your holiday.

-Bring all the family – including the dog
+Bring all the family on a staycation – including the dog

 For people who love to get away but can't bear the thought of leaving part of the family at home, putting your pet in a kennel or cattery sometimes isn’t an option.
 Choosing a staycation with pet-friendly accommodation (usually self-catering) means that your furry friend can come along too.